mihai8804858/google-mlkit-swiftpm/README.md

-# Google MLKit/MLKitTranslate SwiftPM Wrapper
+# Google MLKit SwiftPM Wrapper

-This is experimental project for building MLKit/MLKitTranslate in Swift Package Manager.
+This is experimental project for building MLKit in Swift Package Manager.

 ## Requirements

-- iOS 16 and later
+- iOS 17 and later
-- Xcode 13.2.1 and later
+- Xcode 15 and later

 ## Installation